F41zK4r1m/TryHackMe/Frank and herby try again.md

 ## K8s:

-To get the user flag & escape the virtual environment I pefromed some manual enumeration for the certificates & token taking reference from [Hacktrickz cloud](https://cloud.hacktricks.xyz/pentesting-cloud/kubernetes-security/kubernetes-enumeration).
+To obtain the user flag and escape the virtual environment, I performed manual enumeration for certificates and tokens.
+I referred to [Hacktrickz Cloud](https://cloud.hacktricks.xyz/pentesting-cloud/kubernetes-security/kubernetes-enumeration) to identify potential locations for secrets and tokens.
+According to the blog, these can be found in the following directories:
-As per the blog I can find secrets & token in below locations:

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/ab97a5e6-1586-4113-a4cf-e31b1170e8f9)

-When checked on these location I found the certificate, namespaces & token inside "/var/run/secrets/kubernetes.io/serviceaccount" directory:
+Upon checking these locations, I found certificates, namespaces, and tokens inside the "**/var/run/secrets/kubernetes.io/serviceaccount**" directory:

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/53ecef96-2277-4818-a532-55fbabb7b495)

-These certificates & token belongs to "frankland" namespace, which is mentioned inside the namespace file.
+These certificates and tokens belong to the "frankland" namespace, as indicated in the namespace file.

-I copied these certificate & token to my localhost for the further authentication remotely and also exported the token value to the environment variable to avoid the copy pasting.
+I copied these certificate and token files to my localhost for further authentication and also exported the token value to the environment variable to avoid manual copy-pasting:

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/068b6f0d-c86e-4908-a3be-97bb6cb64d11)

-I used [Kubeletctl](https://github.com/cyberark/kubeletctl) to check for the pods & namespaces in the target host, this also showed me a POD namespace with "frankland".
+I used [Kubeletctl](https://github.com/cyberark/kubeletctl) to check for pods and namespaces on the target host.
+This also showed a POD namespace named "frankland":

 ```bash
 kubeletctl pods -s 10.10.32.152 --http --port 10255